emilitronic/Sequelizer/docs/guides/examples.md

 some_dir  $ sequelizer convert sample_fast5 --to raw -r
 [████████████████████████████████████████] 100% (5/5)
 ```
 In this case, the `--to raw` flag tells Sequelizer to convert the Fast5 files to raw text files.
 The `-r` flag tells it to search recursively through the `sample_fast5` directory for Fast5 files.
 After running this command, you will find `.txt` files in `some_dir`.
+If you want them to go in a different directory, say `some_dir/signals/` then also include the command-line argument `-o signals`.

 For single-read Fast5 files the default file name takes the form `read_ch<channel num>_rd<read num>.txt`.
 For multi-read Fast5 files the default file name takes the form `<original fast5 files name>_read_ch<channe _num>_rd<read num>.txt`.
 In this example, the Fast5 files in `sample_fast5` are multi-read files, so you should see files like:
 ```bash
 some_dir $ ls
 FAK42335_2bf4f211a2e2d04662e50f27448cfd99dafbd7ee_0_read_ch323_rd17.txt